3liz/lizmap-documentation/source/install/pre_requirements.rst

     ``QGIS_SERVER_LIZMAP_REVEAL_SETTINGS=True`` on QGIS server.

     You **must** be ensured that this API ``http://your.qgis.server.url/lizmap/server.json`` is protected on your webserver.
-The best is to restrict the access to QGIS server ``http://your.qgis.server.url`` on a virtual host, not accessible on the internet.
+The **best** is to restrict the access to QGIS server ``http://your.qgis.server.url`` on a virtual host, not accessible on the internet.
 All requests to QGIS server will be sent by Lizmap Web Client.
     QGIS server mustn't be accessible from outside.
+It was already **highly** recommended before to protect the QGIS Server from the internet.
+Users **must use** WFS/WMS links provided by Lizmap Web Client, so Lizmap can check user permissions.

-    This variable will **expose** server settings such as QGIS server version, which is used by Lizmap Web Client 3.5.
+    This variable will **expose** server settings such as QGIS server version, which is used by Lizmap Web Client.

-    The Lizmap API URL must be also configured in the administration interface.
+    If your are using QGIS Server with FCGI, the Lizmap API URL must be empty.
+Otherwise, if you are using `Py-QGIS-Server <https://docs.3liz.org/py-qgis-server/>`_, the Lizmap API URL must be configured in the administration interface.

-    If you are using `Py-QGIS-Server <https://docs.3liz.org/py-qgis-server/>`_, you must explicit publish this API as well :
+    In Py-QGIS-Server, you must explicitly publish the API as well :

     .. code-block:: ini